rse/unix-under-windows/README.md

    - move `weasel-pageant-1.3\` to `%APPDATA%\weasel-pageant\`

 4. **Enter Ubuntu under WSL via MinTTY/WSLTTY**:<br/>
-   Enter Ubuntu GNU/Linux under Windows Subsystem for Linux again (this time via MinTTY/WSLTTY).<br/>
+   Enter Ubuntu GNU/Linux under Windows Subsystem for Linux again (this time via MinTTY/WSLTTY).

    > Rationale: we have to configure also the Unix of SSH.

     - *START* &rarr; `wsl terminal` <kbd>RETURN</kbd>

 5. **Configure Unix Environment for SSH Agent**:<br/>
-   Configure the Unix environment to use the Weasel-Pageant as the SSH agent.<br/>
+   Configure the Unix environment to use the Weasel-Pageant as the SSH agent.

    > Rationale: in every WSL terminal you want SSH agent access available automatically.